ramya-t1156/ramya-t1156/README.md

 # 👋 Hi, I'm Ramya T

 - 🌟 I'm passionate about Data Science and other technologies.
-- 🌱 Currently exploring Java, DSA, Web development and data science tools.
+- 🌱 Currently exploring Java, DSA and Full Stack Development.
 - 💞️ Open to collaborating.
 - 😄 Pronouns: She/Her
 - 📫 Reach me at: